bang-olufsen/bang_olufsen-hacs/README.md

     - Beolink leader (if available)
     - Beolink listeners (if available)
     - Beolink peers (if available)
-  - Bluetooth devices:
-    - Currently connected bluetooth devices such as phones (if available)
-    - Paired remotes (if available)
 - Using the play_media service:
   - Activate a favourite
   - Play from a URI